Gaussian Universal Likelihood Ratio Testing: Derivations of Equations

 \subsection{Hybrid power when $\theta^* = 0$, $d = 100$, and $n = 1000$}

-When $\theta^* = 0$, $d = 100$, and $n = 1000$, Fig.~\ref{fig:case_props} shows that $\|\bar{Y}_{1,b}\| < 0.5$ (case 1) occurs with probability of approximately 0.95, and $\|\bar{Y}_{1,b}\| \in [0.5, 1]$ (case 2) occurs with probability of approximately 0.05.
-At these parameters, the hybrid method has power of approximately 0, as shown in Fig.~\ref{fig:power_interval} in the main paper.
+When $\theta^* = 0$, $d = 100$, and $n = 1000$, Figure~\ref{fig:case_props} shows that $\|\bar{Y}_{1,b}\| < 0.5$ (case 1) occurs with probability of approximately 0.95, and $\|\bar{Y}_{1,b}\| \in [0.5, 1]$ (case 2) occurs with probability of approximately 0.05.
+At these parameters, the hybrid method has power of approximately 0, as shown in Figure~\ref{fig:power_interval} in the main paper.
 We consider the power of the hybrid method at a single split of the data:

 {

 } The probabilities $B_2$ and $D_2$ equal 0.
 In addition,